 We underwent a Conformité Européenne approval process for the Zalviso device, more commonly known as a CE Mark approval process.
 We received CE Mark approval in December 2014, which permits the commercial sale of the Zalviso device in Europe.
 In connection with the CE Mark approval, we were also granted International Standards Organization, or ISO, 13485:2003 certification of our quality management system in November 2014.
 This is an internationally recognized quality standard for medical devices.
 The CE Mark was originally issued by the British Standards Institution, or BSI, a Notified Body, or NB, located in the United Kingdom, or UK, or BSI-UK.
 Recently, the CE Mark file and certification has been transferred to the Netherlands NB of BSI, or BSI-NL, to mitigate the uncertainty with regards to the Brexit situation.
 The ISO certification issued through BSI-UK was recently upgraded to the latest version of the standard, ISO 13485:2016 through BSI-UK and remains in effect, regardless of the Brexit situation.
-BSI 1SO 13485:2016 certification indicates that we have successfully implemented a quality system that conforms to ISO 13485 standards for medical devices.
+BSI ISO 13485:2016 certification recognizes that consistent quality policies and procedures are in place for the development, design and manufacturing of medical devices.
 The certification indicates that we have successfully implemented a quality system that conforms to ISO 13485 standards for medical devices.
 Certification to this standard is one of the key regulatory requirements for a CE Mark in the EU and European Economic Area (which includes the 28 EU member states as well as Norway, Iceland and Liechtenstein), or EEA, as well as to meet equivalent requirements in other international markets.
 The certification applies to the Redwood City, California location which designs, manufactures and distributes finished medical devices, and includes critical suppliers.
 If we fail to remain in compliance with applicable European laws and directives, we would be unable to continue to affix the CE Mark to our Zalviso device, which would prevent Grünenthal from selling these devices within the EU and EEA.